jolivain/trusted-firmware-a/docs/design/firmware-design.rst

 ~~~~~~~~~

 -  Branch Target Identification feature is selected by ``BRANCH_PROTECTION``
    option set to 1.
-This option defaults to 0 and this is an experimental feature.
+This option defaults to 0 and this is an experimental
+   feature.

+-  Memory Tagging Extension feature is enabled by default for the Non Secure
+   world by if the hardware supports it.
+It is enabled for the Secure world
+   by the ``CTX_INCLUDE_MTE_REGS`` option, unless MTE is only supported at
+   EL0 in which case it is enabled by default for both worlds.

 Armv7-A
 ~~~~~~~